Our Community, Our Health

 - Jason Hunt, MD (Assistant Professor, Department of Psychiatry, Division of Addiction Medicine, UF College of Medicine; Attending Physician, UF Health Florida Recovery Center).

-Our panelists will be discussing why MAT is the standard of care for treating OUD and examining the stigma associated with the disorder and how barriers to treatment are accelerating the rate of overdose deaths in the US.
+Our panelists discussed why MAT is the standard of care for treating OUD.
+They examined the stigma associated with the disorder and how barriers to treatment are accelerating the rate of overdose deaths in the US.

 February 28, 2018: Youth Tobacco Prevention Policy